Tuition & Financial Aid

 Financial Aid

 Georgetown University has resources to help students identify funding options for their education.
-U.S. citizens and permanent residents should contact the Office of Student Financial Services for information on financing.
+U.S. citizens and permanent residents should contact the Office of Student Financial Aid for information on financing.
 Students may utilize federally-funded programs, external scholarships, and fellowship opportunities to supplement the cost of their education.

 Military Benefits